reimagined/resolve/docs/cloud-get-started.md

 resolve-cloud login
 ```

-The CLI will ask you for you account credential and establish an authentication session.
+The CLI will ask you for you account credentials and establish an authentication session.

 ## Create a ReSolve Application